-Research on the National Park housing system undertaken in 2022 found that around 33% of the National Park's population earn less than £25,000, making owner occupation at the lower sector of housing market unaffordable.

-Privately owned housing is dominant in the National Park, which means it is extremely challenging for low to moderate income households to own a home.
+Research on the National Park housing system undertaken in 2022 found that around 33% of the National Park's population earn less than £25,000 making owner occupation at the lower sector of housing market unaffordable.
+Privately owned housing is dominant in the National Park which means it is extremely challenging for low to moderate income households to own a home.
 This combined with a limited supply of both social and private rented sector dwellings compounds the difficulties people face when looking for housing in the National Park.

 Flooding and landslips are perhaps the most obvious and direct impacts of the climate emergency experienced by our communities and businesses.
 However, climate change impacts all aspects of life, health and the economy.
-Communities need to build resilience to the increasing impacts of the changing climate, including increased heavy rainfall events, hotter, drier summers (which increases instances of water scarcity and wildfires) and sea level rise.
-They can also help manage the impacts climate change is having on nature - in our forests, woodlands, lochs and rivers, as well as influence the behaviours, systems and land use changes now needed to help us all adapt to living with climate change.
+Communities need to build resilience to the increasing impacts of the changing climate. including hotter, drier summers (with increases instances of water scarcity and wildfires), sea level rise and impacts on our forests, woodlands, lochs and rivers, as well as needing to influence behaviours, systems and land use changes needed to help them adapt to living with climate change.

 While many communities are proactively leading local action to address these issues, community-led action relies on local people with confidence and skills volunteering their time and expertise, and not all communities currently have the same level of ability to identify and take local action.
-Right now, support to communities on climate action is shared across multiple partners and organisations.
+Right now support to communities on climate action is shared across multiple partners and organisations.

 Communities are already delivering to support local living.
-For example, community-led action on local energy generation via community owned run of river hydro schemes; local food growing and distribution; scoping of local communityrun transport enterprises; community-based health walks/cycling groups and community run business hubs.
+For example, communityled action on local energy generation via community owned run of river hydro schemes; local food growing and distribution; scoping of local community-run transport enterprises; community-based health walks/cycling groups and community run business hubs.
 We could build on these examples to encourage and empower all communities in the National Park to take action towards living well locally, adapting to the Climate Emergency and delivering for nature.